bevyengine/bevy-website/content/learn/migration-guides/0.9-0.10/_index.md

     <div class="migration-guide-area-tag">Assets</div>
 </div>

-No api changes are required, but it's possible that your gltf meshes look different
+No API changes are required, but it's possible that your gltf meshes look different

 ### [Send emissive color to uniform as linear instead of sRGB](https://github.com/bevyengine/bevy/pull/7897)